Chicken with lemon roast potatoes and green beans

 150ml of chicken stock

-4 garlic cloves, minced or finely grated
+4 garlic cloves, minced

-2 sprigs of rosemary, leaves picked and chopped
+2 sprigs of rosemary, leaves finely chopped

 1 tsp dried thyme